To remove an old Network Box:

 Check the LED on the front of the Network Box.

-You should see upload and download speeds of close to 1000 Mbps.
+With a 1 Gig plan, you should see upload and download speeds of close to 1000 Mbps.

 Depending on the type of computer, age of the computer, which browser you use, what other applications are running on the computer, and a number of other factors, your computer might not test as fast as you expect.
-If you see exceptionally slow speeds that you cannot explain, however, contact Google Fiber customer support.
+If you see exceptionally slow speeds that you cannot explain, however, contact GFiber customer support.

 Be sure to return the old Network Box to Google Fiber in the packaging provided.